Leather ‘Classic’ Bassoon Case Review

 Use of Space

-This extremely compact case comfortable holds your bassoon in the most space efficient manner whilst also providing enough space for you to fit in any accessories. (see picture)
+This extremely compact case comfortably holds your bassoon in the most space efficient manner whilst also providing enough space for you to fit in any accessories. (see picture)

 The manufacturers happily say that their bassoon “cases do not compromise on the strength”.
 The case frame is made from aircraft plywood that is built up in layers to produce a lightweight but very strong and shock absorbing shell.
 Most of our cases are then covered in genuine leather, designed to last a lifetime, with padding underneath.
 The cases circular design also affords the case great strength when it is shut.

-Before you close the case two attached pieces of well padded velvet covered fabric must be laid across the instrument which then helps to secure the crooks in place.
+Before you close the case two attached pieces of well-padded velvet covered fabric must be laid across the instrument which then helps to secure the crooks in place.
 The bassoon case is kept shut first by a wide & long strip of velcro that covers the length of the case and both ends.
-After this there is a strong leather belts that is secured around the case to ensure your baboon cannot escape…
+After this, there is a strong leather belt that is secured around the case to ensure your baboon cannot escape…

 Practicalities & Traveling